-- 1. Port 22 can expect inbound SSH (TCP) traffic from the node administrator (i.e. a small set of IP addresses). - 2.
-Port 9984 can expect inbound HTTP (TCP) traffic from BigchainDB clients sending transactions to the BigchainDB HTTP API. - 3.
-Port 9985 can expect inbount WebSocket traffic from BigchainDB clients. - 4.
-If you're using RethinkDB, Port 29015 can expect inbound TCP traffic from other RethinkDB nodes in the RethinkDB cluster (for RethinkDB intracluster communications). - 5.
+1. Port 22 can expect inbound SSH (TCP) traffic from the node administrator (i.e. a small set of IP addresses).

+- 2. Port 9984 can expect inbound HTTP (TCP) traffic from BigchainDB clients sending transactions to the BigchainDB HTTP API. - 3.
+If you're using RethinkDB, Port 29015 can expect inbound TCP traffic from other RethinkDB nodes in the RethinkDB cluster (for RethinkDB intracluster communications). - 4.
 If you're using MongoDB, Port 27017 can expect inbound TCP traffic from other nodes.